Harry Sauthoff: Early life

 Harry Sauthoff was born on June 3, 1879, in Madison, Wisconsin.
 Sauthoff was the son of August and Hermine Sauthoff.
 Both his parents were German immigrants from the province of Hanover.
 He graduated from the University of Wisconsin–Madison in 1902.
 After his undergraduate education he taught and coached for Lake Geneva High School from 1902 to 1905 and Northern Illinois University from 1905 to 1906.
 He served as the head football coach at Northern Illinois University in 1905, compiling a record of 3–1–1.
 Sauthoff was also the head basketball coach at Northern Illinois for one season in 1905–06.
-He returned to University of Wisconsin to study law and graduated in 1909.
+Sauthoff was a 1909 graduate of the University of Wisconsin Law School.

 Political career

 Sauthoff served as district attorney of Dane County, Wisconsin from 1915 to 1919.
 In 1921 Sauthoff served as Secretary to Governor John J. Blaine.
 He served as a delegate to the International Conference on the St. Lawrence Deep Waterway and the Mississippi Valley Conference on Mississippi River Improvement in 1921.

 Sauthoff served in the Wisconsin State Senate from 1925 to 1929.
 In 1934 he was elected as a Progressive to the United States House of Representatives, representing Wisconsin's 2nd congressional district.
 He served from January 3, 1935 to January 3, 1939 as part of the 74th and 75th United States Congresses.
 He lost his reelection bid in the 1938 election.
 He ran again in 1940 and won, serving from January 3, 1941 to January 3, 1945 as part of the 77th and 78th Congresses.
 He was defeated in the 1944 election for the United States Senate, receiving 5.8 percent of the vote as a third-party candidate.

 Sauthoff resumed practicing law until his retirement in 1955.